All Episodes

 So they'll have a fraction of the cost for power compared to America.

-They'll have the rare earth minerals, they have the industrial base, and they'll have the cheap labor that's augmented by robotics.
+They have the industrial base, and they'll have the cheap labor that's augmented by robotics.

-So nobody's going to be able to compete with China in terms of uh low-cost manufacturing.
+So nobody's going to be able to compete with China in terms of low-cost manufacturing, not for many, many years, if ever.

 I mean, yeah, there will be some factory deployment, but these robots are going to be way too expensive to be replicated in large numbers in warehouses and factories.

-This is how the robots are going to be used in the West, and they'll be a lot more expensive, and they will be less reliable, and there's going to be shortages of these robots.
+This is how the robots are going to be used in the West, and they'll be a lot more expensive and they will be less reliable.

-They're just going to be really hard to get because of the, of course, the fact that manufacturing these requires a scaling up of uh robot infrastructure that just doesn't exist in the West.
+They're just going to be really hard to get because of the, of course, the fact that manufacturing these requires a scaling up of robot infrastructure that just doesn't exist in the West.

 It does not exist.

-So the robot you want, yeah, it may be you could find it on the Tesla web page, but oh, it's available in 2028 or something, you know.
+So the robot you want, yeah, it may be you could find it on the Tesla webpage, but oh, it's available in 2028 or something, you know.

-Oh, it fell down the stairs, now it's broken.
+Oh, it fell down the stairs.

-They're gonna be cheap, they're gonna be reliable, they're gonna be easily replaceable, there's gonna be a supply chain where you could get parts, you can get batteries.
+There's going to be a supply chain where you could get parts, you can get batteries.

-You know, China's gonna dominate.
+You know, China's going to dominate.

-So they're gonna be robots that are like five foot four or something, which is fine for most tasks, and that greatly reduces the overall chassis weight of the robot.
+So they're going to be robots that are like five foot four or something, which is fine for most tasks.

-It requires a lot less energy for that robot to be mobile, and most of the tasks that you're dealing with every day, they don't require a giant hulking terminator robot, just requires hand dexterity, which can definitely be achieved with smaller framed robots.
+And most of the tasks that you're dealing with every day, they don't require a giant hulking Terminator robot, just requires hand dexterity, which can definitely be achieved with smaller framed robots.

-So out of China, you're gonna get a large number of small robots that are very reliable, very economical, self-charging, you know, some of them will swap their own batteries out, whatever, and they're gonna be able to do a tremendous number of tasks in the years ahead.
+So out of China, you're going to get a large number of small robots that are very reliable, very economical, self-charging.

 Now, here's the question.